-Varicose veins are more common in women who are of childbearing age and older.
-Other factors that increase your chance of getting varicose veins include:
+Varicose veins are more common in women and older adults.
+Other things that increase the risk of varicose veins includes:

-- Pressure on the veins of the pelvis, as with pregnancy
+- Extra pressure on the veins of the pelvis—can happen with pregnancy

-- Job that requires you to sit or stand for long periods of time without much movement
+- Job where you sit or stand for long periods of time

-- Enlarged, twisted, and swollen veins that are visible through the skin
+- Enlarged, twisted, and swollen veins that you can see

-- Burning or throbbing pain in the legs
+- Achy, tired, or a heavy feeling in the legs

 - Swollen legs

-- Flex legs occasionally when standing or sitting for long periods.
+- Moving your legs around when standing or sitting for long periods of time.

-- Laser or light source therapy—laser or light source energy used to seal, collapse, and dissolve varicose veins
+- Laser or light source energy to seal, collapse, and dissolve varicose veins

-- Sclerotherapy—injects the varicose veins with a chemical to shrink the veins
+- Sclerotherapy—a chemical is injected to shrink the veins

 - Endovenous mechanochemical ablation—closing varicose veins with a rotating wire and chemical agent

-- Adhesive sealing—sealing the affected veins that are close to the skin using an adhesive agent
+- Adhesive sealing—sealing veins close to the skin using an adhesive agent

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.